 The standard life cycle of an item of clothing looks something like this:

 As the diagram indicates, the journey is complex and lengthy.
 It’s extremely rare for raw materials to be grown, processed, sewn, and sold all in one location.
 Each stage of the supply chain has some form of impact on the environment.

 When we look at shipping specifically, the impact on the environment is considerable.
-Ships handle roughly 90 per cent of global trade, transporting nearly 10 billion metric tons (11 billion tons) of goods per year.
-It has been estimated that shipping accounts for 3 to 4 per cent of human-caused carbon emissions and a recent report from the European parliament estimated that number could rise as high as 17 per cent by 2050.
+Ships handle roughly 90% of global trade, transporting nearly 10 billion metric tons (11 billion tons) of goods per year.
+It has been estimated that shipping accounts for 3 to 4 % of human-caused carbon emissions and a recent report from the European parliament estimated that number could rise as high as 17% by 2050.
 Yikes.

 Despite this pretty major carbon impact, transport via boat is actually the cheapest and most carbon-efficient option we have right now.
 A big ship will emit about 10 grams (0.4 ounces) of carbon dioxide to transport 1 metric ton of cargo 1 kilometre (2 tons of cargo 1 mile).
 That’s roughly half as much as a train, one-fifth as much as a truck, and nearly a fiftieth (!) of what an aeroplane would emit to accomplish the same task.
 This last point is important—we’ll come back to it shortly.

 So, what’s better?
 Buying ethical online, or buying ‘fast fashion’ locally?

 Regardless of whether we buy a piece of clothing online or on our local high street, that item has already travelled around the world in some form, and had a considerable impact on the environment up to that point in its journey.

 Due to harmful time- and cost-cutting initiatives, a high street ‘fast fashion’ item will have a considerably higher carbon footprint overall than its ethical counterpart, even if the ethical item is coming from the other side of the world.